 - The cultural, linguistic and religious diversity of NSW is reflected in its students, staff and school communities.
-Approximately one-third of all students in public schools come from language backgrounds other than English, both overseas and Australian born.
+More than one-third of all students in public schools come from language backgrounds other than English, both overseas and Australian born.
 These students speak over 230 different languages and hold a range of religious and spiritual beliefs.

 - The Multicultural NSW Act 2000 recognises and values the cultural, linguistic and religious diversity of NSW.
 Under the Act, Multicultural NSW is legislated to act across government and across the whole community to promote diverse, cohesive and harmonious multicultural society with mutual respect for and understanding of cultural diversity.

 - The Multicultural principles contained within the Multicultural NSW Act 2000 provide the framework for the implementation of the Multicultural Education Policy.